 Amalfi in November

 Just like Cinque Terre, Amalfi was also quiet.
-With the rains, hiking is a challenge too.
+With the rain, hiking is a challenge too.

 Most of the village including the picturesque Positano will be closed (restaurants and limited hotels).
 During our visit in November, we drove past Ravello and Positano as it was quiet, but Amalfi town was slightly different (even though it was raining).